 Overconfidence and war

 Much more important than the impact of irrationality on our own lives, is the impact of irrationality on the world.
-Through the perspective of critical thinking, many of the major problems in the world appear in a new light.
+Considered through the lens of critical thinking, many of the world’s most prominent problems in the world are cast in a new light.
 Warfare, for example, is fueled by a strong overconfidence bias on at least one side.
-If you do not believe that you can win, you generally do not go to war.
+After all, if you do not actually believe that you can win, you generally do not go to war.

-According to the historian Blainey (1988), blind optimism is the central element in the build-up to any war.
-Take the first World War, both camps believed that they would finish the job in a few months and would celebrate Christmas 1914 victoriously at home.
-In the run up to wars, there is generally a feeling of euphoria and fighting spirit - especially among the young men who will go to war.
-A euphoric feeling that quickly dissipates once the sad spectacle has begun and is dragging on much longer than expected.
+According to the historian first name Blainey (1988), blind optimism is a central component in the build-up to any war.
+During the first World War, for instance, both camps believed that they would finish the job in a few months and would celebrate Christmas of 1914 victoriously at home.
+In the run-up to wars there is generally a feeling of euphoria and fighting spirit.especially amongst the young men who will go to war, a euphoric feeling that quickly dissipates once the sad spectacle has begun and drags on much longer than anticipated.

-According to the political scientist Dominic Johnson (2004), overconfidence is responsible for many wars.
-He points out that there is a strong correlation between the form of political decision-making of a country and the chance that it will undertake military actions.
-In societies where a political debate precedes decision-making (as is generally the case in democratic societies) and the overconfidence bias of individuals is therefore often tempered, considerably less military action are undertaken than in societies where this is not the case.
+According to the political scientist Dominic Johnson (2004), overconfidence is the cause of many wars.
+He points out that there is a strong correlation between the form of political decision-making of a country and the chance that it will undertake military action.
+In societies in which political debate precedes decision-making, (as is generally the case in democratic societies) and the overconfidence bias of individuals is therefore often tempered, considerably less military action is undertaken than in societies where this is not the case.

 The way in which the protagonists deal with intelligence also plays a role.
-When the protagonists keep a cool head and let reason prevail, war can often be avoided.
-Think of the cold war in which a nuclear Armageddon was avoided by the thoughtful action and negotiation of Kennedy and Khrushchev (and the diplomats from both sides).
-In both the Vietnam War and the last invasion of Iraq, the Americans were less cautious and fell prey to the overconfidence bias.
+When the protagonists keeps their head cool and lets reason prevail, war can often be avoided.
+Think here of the Cold War, in which a nuclear catastrophe was avoided through thoughtful action and negotiation between Kennedy and Khrushchev (and the diplomats from both sides).
+During both the Vietnam War and the last invasion of Iraq in 20xx, the American military was less cautious and fell prey to the overconfidence bias.
 With respect to the invasion of Iraq perhaps not so much about their military superiority, but about the aftermath of their military actions (the prospects of stabilizing the region).

-I believe we’re seeing something similar with Russia's invasion of Ukraine.
-At the time of finishing this book, the war in Ukraine has just started, so conclusions are somewhat premature.
-But Putin, the Russian president and autocrat, seems to have underestimated Ukraine's military resistance and also seems overconfident in his assessment of how that military operation will play out for Russia and his regime.
+I believe we are seeing something similar occur with regards to Russia's invasion of Ukraine.
+At the time of finishing this book, the war in Ukraine only just began, so conclusions are somewhat premature.
+But Putin, the Russian president and autocrat, seems to have underestimated Ukraine's military resistance and = seems overconfident in his assessment of how that military operation will play out for Russia.

 The ingredients of financial crises

-The same 'positive illusions' – overconfidence and the illusion of control – impact other areas.
-The financial world for instance.
-Thinking that you can predict the market turns out to be an illusion that so-called stock exchange experts are very susceptible to.
-In spite of complex models and strategies, experts seem to have no clue what the market will do.
-Burton Malkiel puts it extremely.
-According to Malkiel (2003), 'a monkey throwing darts at the financial pages of the newspaper can put together an equally good portfolio as financial experts'!
+The same 'positive illusions' – overconfidence and the illusion of control – also impact other areas, such as the world of finance .
+Thinking that you can predict the market, turns out to be an illusion that stock exchange experts are especially susceptible to.
+Despite complex models and strategies, experts seem to have no clue what the market will actually do.
+As Burton Malkiel (2003) puts it, albeit it somewhat extereme terms, 'a monkey throwing darts at the financial pages of the newspaper can put together an equally good portfolio as financial experts.'